geekitude/dokuwiki-template-namespaced/README.md

 ----
 -->

-An experimental polymorphic and responsive DokuWiki template based on flexbox with many namespace related features
+An experimental, highly customizable and responsive DokuWiki template based on flexbox with many namespace related features.

 It is based on Dokuwiki's default template.